 During Solti’s one season in Dallas, he was approached by two members of the CSO’s Orchestral Association, Eric Oldberg (chairman of the board) and Seymour Raven (general manager).
 Fritz Reiner had announced his retirement at the conclusion of the 1962-63 season and they were searching for a possible replacement.
 Solti was concerned about not being able to honor his commitment to Covent Garden and wasn’t able to accept an offer.

-In 1967, John Edwards (Raven’s successor), “came to tell me that Jean Martinon, Reiner’s successor, would be leaving the orchestra the following year and to ask whether I would be willing to become music director.
+In 1967, new general manager John Edwards, “came to tell me that Jean Martinon, Reiner’s successor, would be leaving the orchestra the following year and to ask whether I would be willing to become music director.
 I was certainly willing, but I thought that the job might be too much for me, inasmuch as I was still committed to Covent Garden.
 I suggested sharing responsibilities with [Carlo Maria] Giulini, who had worked often in Chicago and was much liked there.”
 After some negotiation, it was agreed that Solti would be music director and Giulini would become the CSO’s first principal guest conductor beginning in the fall of 1969.

 Finally, Sir Georg Solti founded the World Orchestra for Peace in 1995 to commemorate the fiftieth anniversary of the United Nations.
 He only conducted the orchestra’s inaugural concert on July 5, 1995, in Geneva, Switzerland.
 According to Sir Georg, “I was delighted to be involved in this event, as the UN is an organization in which I firmly believe, although I wish it could have more power and be allowed to function more effectively.
 Fittingly, the orchestra’s seventy-nine outstanding musicians came from forty-five orchestras in twenty-four countries.
 We played Rossini’s William Tell Overture as a tribute to Switzerland, our host country; Bartók’s Concerto for Orchestra, to commemorate the fiftieth anniversary of the composer’s death; and the final scene from [Beethoven’s] Fidelio, for its theme of liberation.”